fieryhenry/tbcml/README.md

 Then you will need to modify those files, to do this you can use the features in `Edit Game Files`

 Once you have your modded files, use the option in the tool to `Mod Management -> Create mod from game files`.
 Then input the required information and select your custom files.
+Alternatively, if you already have a mod, you can add files to it (it will overwrite duplicate files) with the `Mod Management -> Add game files to mod` option.

 ##### Load Mods Into the Game